-Here we have put together information and tools that can help you to get a handle on creating more accessible videos for the web.
+Here is some information and tools that can help you get a handle on creating more accessible videos for the web:

 - WebAIM – Captions, Transcripts, and Audio Descriptions